Solana Ignition and Ceramic Network Sovereign Data Hackathon 2021: Chainlink Bounty Winners

 If you are interested in building with Chainlink, we are currently running the Chainlink Fall Hackathon.
 Register today to compete for a shared prize pool totaling over $550k in prizes.

-If you’re a developer and you need resources to get your application connected to Chainlink Price Feeds, Chainlink VRF, or Chainlink Keepers, or to access any API, visit the developer documentation and join the technical discussion on Discord.
+If you’re a developer and you need resources to get your application connected to Chainlink Price Feeds, Chainlink VRF, or Chainlink Automation, or to access any API, visit the developer documentation and join the technical discussion on Discord.
 If you want to schedule a call to discuss the integration more in-depth, reach out here.